Employment record book: Germany

 All this data should be registered with a local police office, thus turning an Arbeitsbuch into a sort of internal passport identity document.

+Hungary

+Several types of employment recording books existed in Hungary until 1950, when the unified recording book was introduced.
+The Austrian imperial patent of 1856 made the "servant" book mandatory, while other categories had their own employment records; from 1876 (XII.tvc) the written contract, the much-mentioned convention - "comment", which fixed the methods of remuneration and the conditions of work.
+In Hungary, the use of the (industrial) employment recording book was ordered by Act XVIII of 1884 (Industrial Act).
+Previously, the Kundschaft (apprenticeship certificate, release certificate) and the Wanderbuch (wandering book, wandering book) were used, which were issued by the guild master to the apprentice.
+In 1872, the guilds were abolished, and provisions were made for the establishment of industrial associations uniting former guild members who practiced the same crafts.

+It was made arbitrary in 1950 and abolished in 1992.

 Denmark

 Skudsmålsbog, literally "character book" (or "conduct book").The regulation for skudsmålsbøger was issued on 5 September 1832 for domestic workers.
 The book was generally issued at confirmation.
 When a domestic worker moved to a new town or parish, the local police or parish priest would sign the book, and when leaving a position, the master would attest the employment dates and wage (until 1867, he could also write a note about the quality of work).
 If the domestic worker lost the book, he or she would be fined.
 The final rests of the skudsmålsbog system were abolished in 1921.